Hosting on Airbnb

 We want to give you clear guidance so you know what’s expected and can provide a 5-star stay every time you share your home.

-We ask all hosts to meet five basic requirements: overall rating, response rate, cancellations, acceptance of reservations, and essential amenities.
+We ask all hosts to meet four basic requirements: overall rating, response rate, cancellations and acceptance of reservations.
 Beyond the basics, you’ll also get reviewed by guests who stay with you.

 Already a host?
 Check your Progress to see how you’re doing.

-To help create comfortable, reliable stays for guests, all homes and hosts must meet five basic requirements.
+To help create comfortable, reliable stays for guests, all homes and hosts must meet four basic requirements.